hactuns/vercel-hooks/README.md

 **@vercel-hooks**

-test
-A demo package for custom vercel hooks.
+Create a reuseable method for vercel serverless function